-The National Energy Customer Framework (NECF) is a national framework that regulates the connection, supply and sale of energy (electricity and gas) to grid-connected residential and small business energy customers.
+The National Energy Customer Framework (NECF) regulates the connection, supply and sale of energy (electricity and gas) to grid-connected residential and small business energy customers.
 The NECF has been adopted in the Australian Capital Territory, Tasmania, South Australia, New South Wales and Queensland.
-Victoria has not adopted NECF however has completed a process to harmonise the Victorian Energy Retail Code and the NECF.
+Victoria has not adopted the NECF, however it has completed a process to harmonise the Victorian Energy Retail Code and the NECF.

 The NECF was developed in recognition that energy is an essential service for all Australians and provides strong national protections.
 It ensures that customers should receive the same level of consumer protections, regardless of where they live.

 Benefits for households and small businesses include:

 - guaranteed connection and offer of supply for all small customers

 - mandatory minimum terms and conditions for standard retail contracts